blakehachen/crypto-trade-bot/README.txt

 Server
--This takes http requests and adds them to a postgres database -postgres database is needed for testing, in the table the names need to match up with object attribute names in the json of the http requests -requires node, express, and pg (postgres library)
+-This takes http requests and adds them to a postgres database -postgres database is needed for testing, the table the names need to match up with object attribute names in the json of the http requests -requires node, express, and pg (postgres library)